Pranjal7852/Frontend-Masters-ReactV8/readme.md

-## This is work in progess reposotiry
+## This is a work in progess reposotiry

-Link for the course followed [Here]{https://frontendmasters.com/courses/complete-react-v8/}.
+Link for the course followed [Here](https://frontendmasters.com/courses/complete-react-v8/).